George Herbert, 4th Earl of Powis: Personal life

 Lord Powis died at Powis Castle in November 1952, aged 90, and was buried in the churchyard at Christ Church, Welshpool.
-He was succeeded in the earldom by his cousin, Edward Robert Henry Herbert.
+He was succeeded in the earldom by his first cousin's eldest son, Edward Robert Henry Herbert.

 Succession to titles and estates

 The Earl was fated to survive both his sons, the elder of whom died during World War I and the younger during World War II.
-While the earldom passed to a distant cousin, the barony which had been conferred on Clive of India passed to the Earl's only grandchild, Davina, daughter of his younger son, Mervyn.
+While the earldom passed to his first cousin's son, the barony which had been conferred on Clive of India passed to the Earl's grandchild, Davina, daughter of his younger son, Mervyn.

 Lord Powis bequeathed his family seat, Powis Castle near Welshpool, to The National Trust.
 The very high inheritance taxes which prevailed in the United Kingdom in the post-war years may have influenced his decision.
 His heir, the 5th Earl, came to an understanding with the National Trust and took up residence at Powis Castle.
 Since the death of the 6th Earl (Christian Victor Charles Herbert) in 1988, the Earl and his family no longer reside in Powis castle.